true-real-michael/nn-slam-benchmark/doc/model-conversion/rknn.md

 ```

 RKNN does not support `torch.nn.functional.normalize`, which is used in the custom `L2Norm` module.
-The `L2Norm` layer can be replaced with the following:
+It can be replaced with the following:

 ```py
 class RknnCompatibleL2Norm(nn.Module):